-I am a photographer with many years of experience working mainly in the field of dance and performing arts.
-I enjoy and specialise in capturing elegant movement and you may for example find many artistic swimming photos alongside dance images in my portfolio.
+I am a passionate photographer with many years of experience working mainly in the field of dance and elegant movement in general.
+I shoot location photography as well as doing studio work.

 When I photograph dance, I listen to the music, I watch the choreography and again and again I feel connected with the dancers in such a way that my heart speeds up, my breathing deepens, I move and rebalance myself often, my muscles relax and contract and I can anticipate, I somehow know, what the next move will be, even though I have never seen the choreography before.